awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-iam-user-login.md

 **Note**
 If you want the URL for your sign\-in page to contain your company name \(or other friendly identifier\) instead of your AWS account ID, you can create an alias for your account by choosing **Customize**\.
 For more information, see [Your AWS Account ID and Its Alias](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html) in the *IAM User Guide*\.

-1. Distribute this URL to the people at your company who can work with AWS Marketplace, along with the user name and password that you created for each\.
-Instruct them to use your account's unique sign\-in URL to sign in before they access AWS Marketplace\.
+1. Distribute this URL to the people at your company who can work with the AWS Marketplace, along with the user name and password that you created for each\.
+Instruct them to use your account's unique sign\-in URL to sign in before they access the AWS Marketplace\.

 As users work in AWS Marketplace, AWS enforces the appropriate permissions\.
 For example, user John might belong to a group that has only read\-only permissions to work with your subscriptions\.
 When he signs in to AWS Marketplace, he can choose the **Your Software** link at the top of the page\.